hoangduytran/blender-manual/manual/sculpt_paint/sculpting/editing/mask.rst

    :Menu:      :menuselection:`Mask --> Lasso Mask`
    :Shortcut:  :kbd:`Shift-Ctrl-LMB`

-Can be used to create a free-form mask, similar to the :doc:`Lasso Mask </sculpt_paint/sculpting/tools/box_mask>` tool.
+Can be used to create a free-form mask, similar to the :ref:`Lasso Mask <tool-lasso-mask>` tool.
 This is very commonly used.

 .. tip::